FuzzyStatic/trimr/README.md

 Trimr ignores branches listed in the trimr configuration file under `branches.protected`.
 The config command allows you to add or remove branches from the protected branches list.

-You can add a branch to the protected bracnhes list as follows:
+You can add a branch to the protected branches list as follows:

 ```bash
 trimr config protected-branch add -n <branch_name>